Feasibility Planning and Financing for Fiber Broadband Success

 Hands down, Conexon’s projects are the most successful in the country.
 Even if your co-op has conducted previous feasibility studies with discouraging results, Conexon may have an innovative solution.

 - Long-term (20 year) financial forecast to determine project viability (based on latest cooperative financial statements and budgets and forecasts)

-- Determination of build-out based on financing needs, including competitive map overlay and analysis of Connect America Fund obligations (or other funding mechanism) and build-out requirements by incumbent carriers
+- Determination of build-out based on financing needs, including competitive map overlay and analysis of RDOF or other federal or state funding obligations and build-out requirements by incumbent carriers

-- Analysis of all service offerings including broadband, television and telephone and recommended enduser bundling options
+- Analysis of all service offerings including broadband, voice service, television and options for bundling

 - Demographic and economic analysis of your served counties compared to other successful cooperative fiber projects

 - Inclusion of smart grid network connections in network capacity and design cost analysis